lancejnelson/PH323/course_docs/syllabus.md

 ## Course Outcomes

 The diligent student should gain the following skills/understanding in the area of solid state physics:

 1. have a strong conceptual understanding of a solid's electronic structure, meaning the nature of the electronic states that result from a periodic potential.
 This topic is a main focus of the class and is foundational to other topics that will be studied later in the semester.
 Therefore, a good portion of the semester will be spent on this topics.

-2. be able to solve quantum mechanical problems numerically using Python.
+Fermi Surface, Bloch functions, density of states, Brillioun zone, Band Structure, and Fermi-Dirac distribution function are key ideas.

+2. be able to solve quantum mechanical and classical eigenvalue problems numerically using Python and/or Mathematica.
+This task will be done repeatedly as we start with an atom, then a diatomic molecule, and eventually a chain of atoms.
+It is the hope of the instructor that this approach will help uncover the key physics associated with a periodic array of atoms.

 3. have a strong conceptual understanding of atomic vibrations (aka phonons) in solids.
+This will be done analytically as well as numerically.
 This is also a foundational topic that will be needed for discussions/topics later on in the semester.

-4. be able to describe the physical arrangement of atoms in a solid (crystal structure) using terms such as lattice, unit cell, Wigner-Sitz, symmetry operators, etc.
+4. be able to use industry(field) standards for describing the physical location of the atoms in a solid.
+This requires the competent use of the following terms: lattice, conventional unit cell, Wigner-Sitz unit cell, basis vectors, lattice vectors, symmetry operators, etc.

 5. understand the difference between metals, insulators, and semiconductors.
-Along with this comes a more complete understanding of electrical conductivity in solids.
+Along with this comes a more complete understanding of electrical conductivity in solids and why some materials conduct electricity better than others.
+Effective mass, holes, doping, and the Hall effect are key ideas.

 6. demonstrate a strong understanding of semiconductor devices and how they work.
+Key ideas include, p-n junctions, depletion layer, transisitor, diode, Lasers, etc.

 7. explain the factors that affect heat transport/capacity in solids.
+Key Ideas include density of modes, and debye model.

+8. Understand x-ray diffraction and how it can be used to determine a solid's crystal structure.

 ## Prerequisites